• Skip to primary navigation

 This intriguing veggie belongs to the celery family - but is cultivated for its bulbous root.

-It has a celery-like taste with a nutty undertone, making it great for adding depth to dishes.
+It has a celery-like taste with a nutty undertone, making it great for improving dishes.

 Unlike its leafy cousin, it isn't eaten raw and requires cooking to bring out its potential.